Why is Succession Planning Important?

 2. Decide which positions need a succession plan.

 The CEO is an obvious candidate for succession planning.
 But evaluating the company’s objectives will likely reveal other positions that, if suddenly vacated, would spell trouble.
 For instance, if a well-established business has several senior executives nearing retirement age, a succession plan should address those positions in addition to the CEO.
-Next, planners need to determine and document the requirements for those roles.
+Understand the organizational roles and associated responsibilities.
+If loss of these roles would hamper operations, they are worthy of succession planning.

 3. Identify and advise successor candidates.

+Successors are usually workers with high potential for advancement into key roles.
+In family-run companies, children are often appointed as successors.
 Surprisingly, succession planners often fail to discuss their plans with candidates.
 This is a mistake, as employees or even owner’s children may not want to advance within the business.
 So, it's always best to discuss the plan with the candidates themselves.
-Given these sorts of uncertainties, businesses will ideally have multiple successor candidates for each position.
+Given these sorts of uncertainties, businesses will ideally have multiple successor candidates for each position or will need to develop external recruitment strategies targeting vulnerable job titles.

-4. Establish recruiting and retention strategies.
+4. Establish recruiting and retention strategies

 In succession planning, human resources will need to develop recruiting plans for unfilled roles and make sure that salaries and other compensation are adequately attractive.
 After talking with candidates, companies can better develop compensation and retention plans to ensure intended successors don’t turn down jobs offered or leave the company just before they’re needed.
-Also critical to keeping succession candidates on board: Ensuring they know that they're important to the company's future and have a meaningful role at the firm.
-Long-term benefits like retirement and employee stock ownership plans — especially those that require vesting of shares over an extended period — might also be attractive.

 5. Develop and train candidates.